East Pennsylvania Railroad

 The East Pennsylvania Railroad is a defunct railroad which operated in the state of Pennsylvania.
-It opened a line between Reading, Pennsylvania, and Allentown, Pennsylvania, in 1859.
-The Philadelphia and Reading Railroad, predecessor of the Reading Company, leased the line in 1869.
-As the East Pennsylvania Branch, the line was part of the Reading's through route between Harrisburg, Pennsylvania, and Allentown.
-The line was transferred to Conrail on the Reading's bankruptcy in 1976.
+In 1959, it opened a line between Reading and Allentown.
+The Philadelphia and Reading Railroad, a predecessor to the Reading Company, leased the line in 1869.
+As the East Pennsylvania Branch, the line was part of the Reading's through route between Harrisburg and Allentown.

+In 1976, the line was transferred to Conrail after the Reading Company's bankruptcy.
 It is now part of the Norfolk Southern Railway's Reading Line.